 Lia received her M.F.A. from San Diego State University.
 She has designed for the Old Towne Opera House in San Diego and assisted in preparing the costume exhibit “An Elegant Art” at LACMA.
 Lia’s most recent designs have been seen on the Lyceum Stage including: How to Succeed in Business Without Really Trying; The Glass Menagerie; Othello; Saint Joan; Side By Side By Sondheim; Macbeth; Three Sisters and Into The Woods to name a few.

-Warren is Professor of English at Vanguard University, where he has taught for the last sixteen years.
+Warren J. Doody is a playwright whose slate of original works include Life Without Parole, Enlightenment.com, Angels in Disguise and Development.
+His plays have received productions in New York, Los Angeles, and Canada, and throughout the United States.
 The writer of numerous plays, screenplays, and short stories, he has won multiple awards for his work.
 Life Without Parole premiered at Vanguard University in 2008, and the production was selected as a showcase for the KCACTF Region VIII festival.
 In 2014, the play made its New York City debut at Manhattan Repertory Theater and as part of the New York International Fringe Festival.
-Other recent productions include the West Coast premieres of Enlightenment.com at American Coast Theatre Company and Development at Vanguard University.
+In his spare time, he is employed as Professor of English at Vanguard University, where he also serves as the English Dept. Chair.

 Vanguard University Theatre Arts Program